Previous Post: Canoeing Lake Nipigon From Windigo Bay To Echo Rock

 - portages/rapids/liftover-line: 0/0/0

-- weather: overcast; cloudy, w/some rain, cool, very windy (NW, N and NE)
+- weather: overcast; cloudy, w/some rain, cool, very windy (NW, N, and NE)

-- campsite: old Hudson Bay Post site – flattish area in the grass near tree stand; made room for our 4-person tent; other sites possible for 2 / 4 person tents; hammocks possible in the tree stand north end of the site; relatively (to very) open; semi-sheltered from north winds thanks to the tree stand.
+- campsite: old Hudson Bay Post site – a flattish area in the grass near tree stand; made room for our 4-person tent; other sites possible for 2 / 4 person tents; hammocks possible in the tree stand north end of the site; relatively (to very) open; semi-sheltered from north winds thanks to the tree stand.

 - gpx track of entire route: 2018_Pikitigushi_Nipigon_Wabinosh Tracks

-Checking Out The Echo Rock Pictographs:
+Looking Fo The Echo Rock Pictographs:

-It was a breezy morning with a bit of drizzle as we set off on our paddle north to what we hoped would be our campsite that night – a spot on Wabinosh Bay or maybe on even on Wabinosh Lake itself.
+It was a breezy morning with a bit of drizzle as we set off on our paddle north to what we hoped would be our campsite that night – a spot on Wabinosh Bay or maybe even on Wabinosh Lake itself.

 But first, we headed back to Undercliff Mountain and Echo Rock to check out the pictograph site.
 We had given the rock face a cursory scan the afternoon before but the strong wind from the south and the rain had prevented a more thorough look.
 Now the wind was blowing just as strong from the north but the rain wasn’t pelting down the way it had the previous day, as the pic to the left illustrates.